Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Your homemade Tunisian spices play nicely with Icelandic ingredients.
 When did you discover Iceland was a good market for your imported spices?

 I figured it out from my own cooking while living here.
-I needed to figure out how to adapt the ingredients available to me in this strange and wonderful new place, so, I began experimenting with the spices I brought to Iceland from home.
-Icelandic dishes could gain new flavours and new life by incorporating the spices I grew up with in Tunis.
+I needed to figure out how to adapt the ingredients available to me in this strange and wonderful new place, so I began experimenting with the spices I brought to Iceland from home.
+Icelandic dishes could gain new flavors and new life by incorporating the spices I grew up with in Tunis.
 It was wonderful to discover this and I just had to find a way to share it with more people.
 Mabrúka has enabled me to share my culture through food with a great many people.

 I would recommend going to Sumac which offers fusion of middle eastern food, they do have amazing small dishes which you could share with friends and family.
-They use a lot of cumin, zaatar, Harissa and other spices from Mabruka.
+They use a lot of cumin, zaatar, Harissa, and other spices from Mabruka.
 You can also go to Duck and Rose where they offer Italian food.
 It’s a perfect place to go for a date or with friends.
 The chefs there love using our lemon mix and fresh black pepper.
 I highly recommend trying their pasta dish!
 It’s one of the best!

 If you are aiming for Icelandic food, then I recommend Matarkjallarinn (The Food Cellar).